hzluan/Cornerstone200A_project2/README.md

 (Optional) Swin-T models (with Video pretraining)
 In addition to these experiments, please also include an exploration of why pretraining helps model performance.
 To what extent is the performance boost driven by feature transfer as opposed a form of optimization preconditioning?
 Please design experiments to address this question and include your results in your project report.

+#### Note: this means re-initialize randomly using mean and standard deviation from pretrained weights. (**extra credit**)

-By the end of this part of the project, your validation 1-Year AUC should be at least 0.80.
+By the end of this part of the project, your validation 1-Year AUC should be at least 0.80.(**pooling strategy is important?**)

 2.2: Building a better model with localization (25 pts) In addition to cancer labels, our dataset also contains region annotations for each cancer CT scan.
 In this exercise, you will leverage this information to improve your cancer detection model.
 The bounding box data and the equivalent segementation masks are loaded for you in src/dataset.py.
 #### note:
 Attention: cross attention between cancer images or cancer/non0cancer images self-attention between patches
-For the segmentation mask: we can have a separate pipeline that segments the nodules and classify whether the nodule will be maglinant within on e year, concat this score with model prediction.
+For the segmentation mask: we can have a separate pipeline that segments the nodules and classify whether the nodule will be maglinant within one year, concat this score with model prediction.
 In your project report, please:

 Introduce your method to incorporate localization information into your model Note, there are many valid options here!
-Add metrics to quantify the quality of your localizations (e.g. IoU, or a likelihood metric) Add vizualizations of your generated localizations against the ground truth By the end of this part of the project, your validation 1-Year AUC should be at least 0.87.
+Add metrics to quantify the quality of your localizations (e.g. IoU, or a likelihood metric) Add vizualizations of your generated localizations against the ground truth（**extra credit** plotting heatmap of attention and the provided annotation）
+By the end of this part of the project, your validation 1-Year AUC should be at least 0.87.

 #### Notes